michaelmcmahon/BCI_MQ_ACTIVITY/README.md

 License
 ==================

 Distributed under the MIT License.
-See LICENSE for more information.
+See 'LICENSE' for more information.